 Market Hours: 9:30AM EDT – 4:00 PM EDT

-A stop-market order is a standing order to sell a stock or ETF if the price reaches a certain level.
-It is meant to protect you from loss if the market moves too far in the wrong direction.
-These can be orders either to buy or sell, but no trade takes place unless the price hits that trigger.
-When the price is reached, the stop order becomes a market order and is executed at the next best price.
+What is a Stop-Limit Order?
+An ongoing order to sell a share or ETF if the market reaches a specified level is known as a stop-market order.
+It is designed to shield you from lost revenue if the market shifts too far against you.
+In the stock market, there can be various order types for buying or selling, but no deal happens until the price reaches that trigger.
+The stop order turns into a market order when the price has been reached and is carried out at the following best price.

 Three important things to note about Stop Orders: